joch182/joch182.github.io/_posts/2024-04-28-how-coordinates-impact-price-prediction-in-real-state.markdown

 ---
 layout: post
 title: How coordinates (latitude and longitude) impact price prediction in real state
-date: 2022-08-15 18:00:00 -0500
+date: 2024-04-28 10:00:00 -0500
 description: Review some ML results algorithms comparing the RMSE for house price prediction when using geographical coordinates
 img: posts_imgs/how-coordinates-impact-house-price-prediction/real-state-location-ml.jpeg
-tags: [python, scikit-learn, machine learning, regression, data science, data analysis, data exploration, real state, price prediction]
+tags:
+    [
+        python,
+        scikit-learn,
+        machine learning,
+        regression,
+        data science,
+        data analysis,
+        data exploration,
+        real state,
+        price prediction,
+    ]
 ---

 Analyzing results for different regression algorithms during house price prediction, we found huge improvement by incluidng latitude and longitude values as feaures for the model.
 Let's review and compare some of the results obtained.

 -   Data belongs to Colombian real state market
 -   Some of the main features used are:
     -   Number of rooms
     -   Number of garages
     -   Number of bathrooms
     -   Stratum (Value from 1 to 6 which provides socio-deographics information of the area)
     -   Type of property
     -   Age of the property
     -   Size of the property
     -   Geographic location of the property
     -   Price of property (which is the target feature)

 ## Data Exploratory